jba/weakmap/README.md

 # weakmap

-A map with weak pointers for the values
+A map with weak pointers for the keys.